skyvoid3/mini-users-api/README.md

 - ✅ Synchronous queries via `better-sqlite3` for simplicity
 - ✅ **Express.js** server with clean route structure
 - ✅ **Morgan** logger for request/response headers and DB queries
 - ✅ JWT based authentication with access and refresh tokens for secure session monitoring
+- ✅ React frontend for a user-friendly web interface

 ---